tylerlam1/SENG_Notes/React-Router.md

 <Link to="/about">About us </Link>
 ```

 That's all.
-The site will now have clickable links that
+The site will now have clickable links that work.

+Next, it may be helpful to investigate *animated transitions*.